Eccentric Catastrophes & What To Do With Them: Applications

 and use $\gamma = 1/\tau$, with $\tau$ the damping timescale.
 The quantities $(\omega, \tau)$ can be computed using ``universal", or approximately EOS independent, relations found for example in~\cite{Chirenti:2015dda}.
 Specifically, we use Eqs.~(3) \& (5) therein for $\omega$ and $\tau$, respectively.
 The quantities $\tilde{k}_{R,I}$ then only depend on the mass $M_{\star}$ and radius $R_{\star}$ of the NS, and $(p,M)$\footnote{Note that~\cite{Chirenti:2015dda} uses $M$ as the mass of the star, which should not be confused with the total binary mass used here.}.
 For the analysis in Figs.~\ref{fig:hansen_0}-\ref{fig:hansen_m2}, we choose $M_{\star} = 1.4 M_{\odot}$, $R_{\star}=10 {\rm km}$, and $M = 11.4 M_{\odot}$, corresponding to a BHNS binary.
 The values of the f-mode frequency and damping time for this choice of mass and radius are $\omega = 6.9$ kHz and $\tau = 9.3$ seconds.
 We allow $p$ to vary between $[4,30]M$ to vary the values of $\tilde{k}_{R,I}$.

 Note that the above values of $(\omega,\tau)$ are not representative of results from more realistic NS EOSs.
 This is due to our choice of $R_{\star}=10$ km, which typically cannot be achieved with our choice of $M_{\star} = 1.4M_{\odot}$ for realistic EOSs.
 However, we stress that the goal at this point is to test the accuracy of the approximation of the complex valued Hansen coefficients, not to perform an in depth analysis for realistic NSs.
-We leave those computations, as well as studies of plausible EOS constraints, to future work.
+The computation herein addresses the lack of analytic approximations for the Hansen coefficients in the f-mode model of~\cite{Arredondo:2021rdt}, and given in Eq.~\eqref{eq:dyn-tide}.
+We leave computations of realistic NSs and corrections to orbital dynamics, as well as studies of plausible EOS constraints, to future work.

 Each line in Figs.~\ref{fig:hansen_0}-\ref{fig:hansen_m2} provides the result for a different value of $p/M$ and thus $\tilde{k}$.
+The values of $p/M$ chosen in these figures are those relevant to GWs sources for ground-based detectors.
 The non-zero imaginary part of $\tilde{k}$ generally causes the Hansen coefficients to obtain a non-trivial oscillation.
 The top panels of each figure show the numerical value of the Hansen coefficient, computed via the method described in Sec.~\ref{sec:blo}.
 We do not plot the analytic expression against these, since the difference is typically less than $10^{-4}$, as can be seen by the bottom panels.
+In all three figures, the case with the largest error has $\tilde{k} = 3.14 + 4.90\times10^{-5}i$, which corresponds to $p = 4M$.
+Such small values of the semi-latus rectum $p$ are close to the stability limit for geodesics around Schwarzschild BHs as $e\rightarrow 1$~\cite{hansen_stability}.
+The reason for the error being largest in this case can be seen from Fig.~\ref{fig:Em-comp}.
+The error in the matched asymptotic expansion is minimized for $f/\Omega >> 1$.
+Thus, the Hansen coefficients are better approximated by this method for $|\tilde{k}| >> 1$.
+However, even for the $p=4M$ case, the errors are at most $\sim10^{-5}-10^{-3}$, depending on the value of $m$.
 Thus, the complex Hansen coefficients are well approximated by the analytic expressions in Eq.~\eqref{eq:Em-complex}.

 While our investigation of Hansen coefficients in this section has focused on those appearing in the f-modes of neutron stars in eccentric binaries, the methodology used here applies for all Hansen coefficients, provided these quantities can be written as sums of the $E_{m}^{\pm}(f)$ functions.
 As a result, we expect that the analytic approximations developed herein can be applied to more general problems than the few applications considered herein.
 This completes our investigation of the applications of the results of Sec.~\ref{sec:cat}.